nathansmith/javascript-quiz/ANSWERS.md

       }

       // Divide back by 10, because we multiplied by
-      // 10 to account for floating point weirdness. return total/ten;
+      // 10 to account for floating-point weirdness. return total/ten;
     }
     ```